Willie Edouin

-Willie Edouin (1 January 1846 – 14 April 1908) was an English comedian, actor, dancer, singer, writer, director and theatre manager.
+Willie Edouin (1 January 1846 – 14 April 1908), born William Frederick Bryer, was an English comedian, actor, dancer, singer, writer, director and theatre manager.

 After performing as a child in England, Australia and elsewhere, Edouin moved to America, where he joined Lydia Thompson's burlesque troupe, performing with this company both in the US and Britain.
 He returned to America in 1877, where, by 1880, he managed his own company.
 For over a decade, starting in 1884, Edouin managed theatres in London, particularly the Strand Theatre, producing and starring in comedies, farces and burlesques.
 From the 1890s, he appeared as the comic lead in several hit Edwardian musical comedies, including Florodora.